DanielCreggOrganization/w3-lab-control-flow-nastaj/README.md

 ### **Description:**
 Conditional statements allow you to execute specific blocks of code based on a condition.

+### **What is happening in the example?**
+In the example below, the program checks if the value of the variable `number` is positive, negative, or zero.
+If `number > 0`, it prints "The number is positive."
+If `number < 0`, it prints "The number is negative."
+If neither condition is true, it prints "The number is zero."

 ### **Example:**
 ```java
 public class ControlFlowExample {